-After you export the hardware definition to SDK, and launch SDK, you can start writing your software application in SDK.
+After you export the hardware definition to the Vitis software platform, and launch, you can start writing your software application.

-You can do further debug and downloading of the software from SDK.
+You can perform further debug and software download from the Vitis software platform.

 Alternatively, you can import the ELF file for the software back into the Vivado tools, and integrate it with the FPGA bitstream for further download and testing.